BetterUXDev/bux-wpcore/README.md

 # bux-repo
 Contains the collaborative work of all BUX paladins.

+## STRICT NONOS
+1. Never Merge anything yourself, i'll check your work before merging it
+2. In Wordpress, never update the wordpress version regardless of how temping it is.

 ##git videos
 *lets try and stay consistent with out git methods!*
 ###git tut part :